 The power of genomic information is compounded each time a genome sequence is obtained for an additional member of a family, especially when this occurs across generations.
 Direct comparisons of genome sequences of relatives for whom DNA variation is shared can infer inheritance patterns.
 Each additional genome sequence can make the interpretation of genomic variation easier.
 Therefore, genome sequence information is of value not only to the individual undertaking the procedure, but also to immediate family members and direct descendants.
 Such information should be treasured and safeguarded by families whose members have chosen to investigate their genomes.

-Merogenomics Inc. can help clients to access multigenerational genome sequence data, and to interpret the data in the family context, even if the data have been previously obtained by different service providers.
-Such data should be protected by long term digital data storage, and Merogenomics Inc. can help with that.
+Merogenomics can help clients to access multigenerational genome sequence data, and to interpret the data in the family context.
+Such data should be protected by long term digital data storage, and Merogenomics can help with that.

 Sense of empowerment